-Version of Version 5 Nov 2024
+Version of 27 Nov 2025

 1916, Form 2A.
-The earliest photo we have is thanks to the Cannon family -- children of Mrs. Dorothy Cannon who taught Latin at the school in the 1950's and '60's.
+The earliest photo we have of pupils is thanks to the Cannon family -- children of Mrs. Dorothy Cannon who taught Latin at the school in the 1950's and '60's.
 A Patricroft girl, she started as a pupil at the school in 1915, and that's her, dressed in white, with long pigtails, at the left end of the second row.
 She went on to get a 1st Class Honours degree at Manchester University in 1925.
-She was a very remarkable lady, many of us being greatly indebted to her..
+She was a very remarkable lady, many of us being greatly indebted to her.
 The teacher is Miss West.

 1916 photo, submitted by Dorothy Mercer.
 It shows her father (William Edward Stafford, born Sept.
 1899, back row, extreme left) with an Eccles Secondary School class in 1916.
 It was probably a leaving picture.
 The older man in the middle row is the headmaster, "Tic" Cowlishaw.